I think most online business owners would agree with me when I say:

 Here are a few ideas I think would be cool to add to all of this:

-- Add a coupon to the locked lectures of your curriculum, to add an incentive for visitors who view all the free lectures and want to continue taking your course.
+Add a coupon to the locked lessons of your curriculum, to add an incentive for visitors who view all the free lessons and want to continue taking your course.